votingworks/arlo/API.md

 }
 ```

-- `POST /audit/sampleSize` -- the selected sample size from the given sampleSizeOptions
+- `POST /audit/sample-size` -- the selected sample size from the given sampleSizeOptions

 ```
 {
-	'contest-id-1': 578,
+	'size': 578,
-	'contest-id-2': 130
 }
 ```